-Capacity of a pre-SFB school is determined by dividing the square footage by the square footage divisor established in the SFB Working Definition of Student Capacity (outlined below).
+Capacity of a pre-SFB school is determined by dividing the square footage by the square footage divisor established by the Division of School Facilities Board in its Working Definition of Student Capacity (outlined below).
 The district's FY 98 ADM as provided by ADE is used to determine which divisor is appropriate.